President & CEO

 Lambert is the author of the 1990 book, Terrorism and Hostages in International Law, published by Cambridge University Press.
 He earned a PhD and a LLM (legal masters) from Cambridge University and a law degree from Suffolk University.
 He is a graduate of Boston College.

-As Executive Vice President and Chief Financial Officer, Gordon Lavalette is responsible for the NYRA’s overall financial plans, policies, programs and practices to ensure it is financially positioned for growth.
+As Executive Vice President, Chief Operating Officer & Chief Financial Officer, Gordon Lavalette is responsible for the NYRA’s overall financial plans, policies, programs and practices to ensure it is financially positioned for growth.
 As a key member of the organization’s Leadership Committee, he provides strategic financial guidance to the CEO and other members of the management team.

 Lavalette joined NYRA in July 2016 from ION Media Networks, Inc. where he served as Executive Vice President, Chief Financial Officer.
 Prior to ION, he built a significant career in professional sports—serving in a number of senior executive and financial positions with both the New Jersey Devils and the New Jersey Nets.

 Lavalette provides the NYRA management team with extensive experience with two major professional teams in perhaps the most competitive sports market in the country.
 As Executive Vice President, Finance and Administration for the Devils, he provided significant leadership in every aspect of the planning, construction and operation of the $400 million Prudential Center in Newark.
 As Chief Financial Officer of the Nets, Lavalette oversaw significant improvements to the financial position of the team, and in 2004, coordinated the due diligence process for the sale of the team.